dgostin/vin-express/README.md

 ## Environment Variables

-VIN Express requires environment variables to configure the backend.
+Environment variables are required to configure the backend.
 Add the following to a `.env` file in the root directory:

 ```env
 PORT=5000